 We will acknowledge your complaint within 10 working days.
 In most cases, the person who dealt with you will first check to see if they can resolve your complaint by providing you with further information or clarification about any decisions they have reached.
-If they can't do that, they will share your complaint with an appropriate manager, who will look at what we have done and why.
+If they can't do that, they will share your complaint with an appropriate reviewing officer, who will look at what we have done and why.

 Make your complaint

 For information about what we do with personal data see our privacy notice.

 Also available in Welsh language / Cymraeg (pdf)

 - By email: If all your supporting evidence is available electronically, you can send your form via email by taking the following steps.
 We use Transport Layer Security (TLS) to encrypt and protect email traffic.
 If your mail server does not support TLS, you should be aware that any emails you send to us may not be protected in transit.